 PhD Research

-My dissertation investigates variation in civilian self-protection strategies during conflict, their uneven protective potential, and the unintended negative consequences they generate in the context of the Boko Haram insurgency and banditry in Nigeria.
+My dissertation investigates variation in civilian self-protection strategies during conflict, their uneven protective effects, and the unintended negative consequences they generate in the context of the Boko Haram insurgency and banditry in Nigeria.
 Funded by the European Research Council’s ResilienceBuilding project, it consists of four article-based chapters and an introduction that synthesises the overall argument.

 Civilian Protection Payment and the Escalation of Violence against Civilians in Northwestern Nigeria (Global Studies Quarterly, 2023).
 Winner of the 2024 Cedric Smith Prize.

-Civilian Militia Formation and Protection Against Insurgent Violence: Evidence from Nigeria (with Jana Krause).
+Civilian Militia Formation and Protection Against Insurgent Violence: Evidence from Nigeria(Political Geography, 2026).
+Co-authored with Jana Krause.

 ‘Handling Wolves as Sheep’: The Failure of Negotiated Settlements with Bandits in Northwestern Nigeria.

-Advancing Communal Violence Research: Definition and Operationalization (with Jana Krause, Marika Miner, and Melanie Sauter.
+Advancing Communal Violence Research: Definition and Operationalization (with Jana Krause, Marika Miner, and Melanie Sauter).

-Book Review Essays
+Book Review Articles

 A Closer Look at Civilian Protection: A Comparative Review of Two Paradigmatic Works (International Peacekeeping, 2024).